 Intense Pulsed Light (IPL): Similar to laser treatment for spider veins, IPL works better to remove the very small veins that can occur on the face, but is less effective in the legs.

 Thermocoagulation: This spider vein treatment involves using a tiny heat probe inserted into the vein to try to eradicate the vein.
 This treatment is not very commonly used.

 Microphlebectomy: This procedure uses tiny skin nicks and an instrument to remove the veins, but it is mainly used for varicose veins and not spider veins.

 Other spider vein treatments: Many simpler treatments have been tried over the years, but have not been effective.
 Unfortunately, no dietary changes, herbal supplements or treatments such as apple cider vinegar or essential oils can get rid of spider veins.

-Contact Fairfax Vein Center to schedule a consultation with our vein specialists and learn more about how to remove your spider veins.
+Contact Fairfax Vascular Center to schedule a consultation with our vein specialists and learn more about how to remove your spider veins.